HP-Gong/hp-barcode-lettersize/README.txt

 inventory, you can check to see how many products you have in stock on the website and compare what you actually have in your storage or warehouse.
 This will help you keep track the actual number of products you have in stock and then you will update the actual numbers on the website.
-Most likely you have to create an excel sheet that has your products, sku, prices and the number in stock so you can keep track monthly
+Most likely you have to create an excel sheet that has your products, sku, prices and the number in stocks so you can keep track monthly or you can download this plugin: <a href="https://wordpress.org/plugins/easy-export/">Easy EXport</a> that also keep track of the products or used both.

 == Installation ==